Profile Picture

 Introduction

 Hi, I am Subhransu Sekhar Bhattacharjee (Bangla: শুভ্রাংশু-শেখর ভট্টাচার্য), nickname: Rudra (রুদ্র).
-I am an international research scholar at ANU since April 2023, originally from West Bengal, India.
+I am an international research scholar at the ANU School of Computing since April 2023.

 Education

-I graduated with First Class Honours in Mechatronic Systems at ANU, minoring in Electronic Communication Systems and Mathematics.
-My honours thesis, advised by Prof. Ian Petersen, was titled "Whiplash Inertial Gradient Inertial Dynamics," and was later published as a journal paper J1.
+I graduated with First Class Honours in Mechatronics at ANU, minoring in Electronic Communication Systems and Mathematics.
+My honours thesis, advised by Prof. Ian Petersen, was titled "Whiplash Inertial Gradient Descent Dynamics," and was later published as a journal paper J1.
 You can find the complete version here.

 Hobbies